bindubc/TOEFL-Preparation-New-Format/speaking/Template.md

 Here are **templates** for the different tasks in the new TOEFL iBT Speaking section.
 These templates provide a clear structure to help you organize your responses effectively.

 ---

+NOTE:  15SEC PREPRATION TIME, TRY TO DO REHEARSAL

 ### **1. Independent Task Template (Familiar Topics)**
 This task asks for your opinion on a familiar topic.